 Flavor was a dead ringer for a four rating: "correct, pleasant, enjoyable."
 I really could not have said it better myself.
-Of course, this is about as subjective as it comes, and is handicapped by my lack of experience, but I find Lucid to be all of the above.
-Granted, my palate isn't developed to the point where I can identify the individual nuances of the respective herbs, but with Lucid there aren't too many nuances for me to focus on.
+Of course this is about as subjective as it comes, and handicapped by my lack of experience, but I find Lucid to be all of the above.
+My palate isn't developed to the point where I can identify the individual nuances of the respective herbs, but with Lucid there aren't too many nuances for me to focus on.
 In this sense, although it is quite pleasant and enjoyable, it falls short of the European varieties.
 I can't call it one-dimensional, because it's quite a step up from that, but when push comes to shove I'm sure the die-hard absinthe enthusiast would give Lucid a 3, or even a 2 for flavor, but as a casual sipper, I give it a four with no reservations.

 With the finish, "present, but unremarkable" sums it up quite nicely.
 As others have said, fennel bomb.
 Not out of line for an absinthe, per se, but not distilled genius either.
 If I were to drop pretensions and be true to my taste buds, I'd give it a 3.5, but as I don't have that option, I'll just keep my nose in the air.

-Overall, I think one needs to consider that this absinthe is being hocked, first and foremost, to the bar crowd.
+Overall, I think one needs to consider this absinthe is being hocked, first and foremost, to the bar crowd.
 Second in line come the curious.
-A distant third are those that actually enjoy drinking absinthe.
+A distant third are those who actually enjoy drinking absinthe.
 Fortunately for us here on the third tier, whomever was behind Lucid had Breaux come up with the recipe.
-It's quite obvious that cost, and the apparently degraded American palate, came into effect during its development, but the end result isn't bad.
+It's quite obvious cost, and the apparently degraded American palate, came into effect during its development, but the end result isn't bad.

 In fact, when I first got wind of Lucid I dismissed it immediately as a gimmick, but when I heard Breaux was behind it, I had to try it.
-Now that I have, I can't say that I have any regrets.
+Now that I have, I can't say I have any regrets.
 Would I buy it again?
 I haven't come close to finishing the bottle, so I couldn't really answer that, but who knows? (ie: most probably) It's not bad, like I said, but I'd be so much more willing to spring for this if it was $50 as opposed to $70.
-I suppose when you stack this against its European counterparts, it is of dubious value, depending on several factors.
-If you like absinthe, and haven't spoiled yourself with the top of the range, I'd say grab a bottle, you probably won't regret it.
+I suppose when you stack this against its European counterparts it is of dubious value, depending on several factors.
+If you like absinthe and haven't spoiled yourself with the top of the range I'd say grab a bottle, you probably won't regret it.
 Lucid is also ideal for the uninitiated.
 If you hate Lucid, chances are you won't like any other 'sinthe.